 Enjoying romantic songs and music from the 90s is the best thing you can have on any rainy day in India.
 When you combine it with pakodas and chai, nothing can beat the fun.
 Low-key thrills are sometimes the best, no matter with whom you are.
 However, safety should be your prime concern when you are driving a car in heavy rains in India, a country where driving is already a monumental challenge.
+Here are 7 car driving tips that will surely come in handy with the monsoon quickly approaching.

 Listen to broadcasts